al1brn/geonodes/generation/docgen/doc/parser.md

 Split the python source file in parts

-substitution texthe methods returns a couple.
+The methods returns a couple.
-- substitution texthe first item is the context in ('Ssubstitution textURCsubstitution text', 'Csubstitution textMMsubstitution textsubstitution textsubstitution text', 'Ssubstitution textRIsubstitution textG')
+- The first item is the context in ('SOURCE', 'COMMENT', 'STRING')
-- substitution texthe second item is the source code
+- The second item is the source code

 yield
 -----